victorb/dogoap/README.md

 - [`dogoap`](./crates/dogoap/README.md) docs - Standalone library for creation actions, states and goals to be used with the provided planner
 - [`bevy_dogoap`](./crates/bevy_dogoap/README.md) docs - Integration of the `dogoap` library into Bevy

-## Resources
-> Some resources if you want to read up on GOAP, STRIPS and related tech

 ## Prior Art / Other similar projects

 - https://github.com/skyne98/soap - A lot of inspiration taken from this repository, biggest difference is the data-oriented structure that dogoap has